 “What can I say, boys?” he said.
 “Oh—” he glanced at the left one—“and girls.”

-The left one’s pink face darkened to a mild red.
+The left one’s face colored to a mild pink.
 “You will refrain from assigning a sex to us.”
 The electronics in her—its—voice made her—its—anger sound silly.

 He shook his head.
 “Sex?
 Sex?
 I didn’t get what you muttered, sorry.”